urd00m/System-Projects/README.md

 This is the building of an operating system using the C++ programming langauge.
 Currently following the OS dev tutorial

 ## ld_preload
 This explores the LD_PRELOAD functionality and builds various things with it.
+Like hijacking functions, and installing signal handlers

+## capstone

+## output_macro